Pillar 3 – Foundational Workforce Development

 Led by Imperial College London, this pillar focuses on workforce development to enable power system transformation at both the university and professional levels.

-A core group of power system academics, G-PST’s Teaching Agenda Group, developed the G-PST Teaching Agenda identifying priority power system engineering topics required for university graduates and power engineering professionals to understand to meet the challenges posed by high penetration of variable renewable energy sources (VRE) and inverter-based resources (IBR) in power systems.
+A core group of power system academics, G-PST’s Teaching Agenda Group, developed the G-PST Teaching Agenda that identifies priority power system engineering topics required for university graduates and power engineering professionals to understand to meet the challenges posed by high penetration of variable renewable energy sources (VRE) and inverter-based resources (IBR) in power systems.
 To enable this education, G-PST is developing the Teaching Agenda topics into cutting-edge teaching and training materials which can be incorporated selectively into an existing curriculums or training program.

 Latest Accomplishments